 1. Creating the right content for the right people

-When you know who you are creating your blog posts for, it is easier to determine what to write about.
+When you know who you are creating your blog posts for, it is easier to determine what to write about and which blog writing format to choose.
 The buyer persona tells you what your target reader is interested in, or what they may be looking for.
 This allows you to create content that answers their burning questions and resonates with them.
 From picking the right topics to using the right tone for your target persona, the entire content creation process becomes a lot more streamlined.

 2. Addressing the audience’s needs and challenges